 04th January 2018

 Here at Zaun, we often provide security fencing to schools.
-Everybody knows that children need to be protected while they receive education.
-In contrast, the importance of security in universities and other higher educational institutes is often overlooked, simply because the students are young adults rather than children and therefore do not seem as vulnerable.
+This is because everybody knows that children need to be protected while they receive an education.
+In contrast, the importance of security in universities and other higher educational institutes is often overlooked simply because the students are young adults rather than children and do not seem vulnerable.

-Universities aren’t just centres of education: they are places where new ideas flourish and vibrant political and ideological discourse takes place.
-As a result, some extremist groups see them as a challenge to their own doctrines and therefore regard them as potential targets.
-Universities (particularly well-known universities) need to take steps to protect themselves from terrorist attacks.
+Universities aren’t just centres of education: they are places where new ideas flourish and vibrant political and ideological discourse occurs.
+As a result, some extremist groups see them as a challenge to their own doctrines and regard them as potential targets.
+As a result, universities (particularly well-known universities) need to take steps to protect themselves from terrorist attacks.
 Perimeter fencing and gates can help, as can a CCTV system that allows security personnel to spot suspicious behaviour.

 The best universities in the country aren’t just educational facilities: they’re gathering places for the greatest minds in a wide range of academic disciplines.
-These individuals sometimes have valuable expertise or knowledge that can lead to them being targeted by organised criminal groups.
+Unfortunately, these individuals sometimes have valuable expertise or knowledge that can be targeted by organised criminal groups.
 While this is rare, it should also be taken seriously.
 Simple security measures can help ensure that a university’s researchers, lecturers and professors are safe while they are on-site.

-If you’re in charge of organising security for a university, don’t overlook any of the threats that the institute has to face.
+If you’re in charge of organising security for a university, don’t overlook any of the institute’s threats.
 Contact us today about creating a comprehensive and effective security solution that works for your university.